bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/ANSWERS.md

 4. Why would we convert a NodeList into an Array?

 converting a nodelist into an array gives us access to all the methods we would have for arrays.
+Nodelists do have some methods but we are really limited until it is converted to an array.

 5. What is a component?